 The hardest part is over after you order the equipment, right?
 From there it’s all downhill?

-However, the good news is that podcast marketing doesn’t have to be difficult, complicated or messy.
-In fact, podcast marketing can actually be a lot of fun if you have the right tools, knowledge, connections and platforms.
+However, the good news is that podcast marketing on social doesn’t have to be difficult, complicated, or messy.
+In fact, podcast marketing can actually be a lot of fun if you have the right tools, knowledge, connections, and platforms.

-We’re going to dive a little deeper into what podcast marketing on social media really IS and what it requires, as well as how you can get from zero viewers to a constantly growing network in a matter of months.
+We’re going to dive a little deeper into what social media marketing podcasts really IS and what it requires, as well as how you can get from zero viewers to a constantly growing network in a matter of months.

 Let’s get the party started.

 Podcast Marketing on Social Media: Choosing a Platform

 If you’re of the mind that joining as many social media platforms as possible is the right avenue, we’re here to tell you that it’s not worth it.

 Instead, narrowing down the 2-3 platforms that your audience uses THE MOST and then using that as your main platforms will allow you to: